Water is a powerful element, necessary to fulfil your basic needs. But at times, it can be unpredictable.

 A proper water drainage system in every household is a must.
 To make sure it is working perfectly, you can test your drainage system.
 Start by checking the pipes that remove excess water away from your home.
 They are also known as sump pumps.

-Pour water slowly in the sump pumps and see how fast the water drains in. if the water stays in its place for a long time, you need to call a plumber.
+Pour water slowly into the sump pumps and see how fast the water drains in.
+If the water stays in its place for a long time, you need to call a plumber or a professional water leak detection in Florida if you stay in Florida.
 They’ll help you unclog or fix it.

 5. Check Your Gutters and Downspouts